Updated April 2026

 Current Life

 I'm hoping to move to Vancouver Island by the end of 2026 to start school.
 I spend most of my time coding and gaming.
 Coding is genuine satisfaction, building something real.
 Gaming is more escape.
 Both are flow states that keep me out of my head.
+The fastest way to not think about yourself is to build something complicated enough to require all your attention.
+I have done eighteen-hour sessions more than once.
+It works until it doesn't.

 Work History